-The school believes that Drama develops a range of skills that are vital to student progress and it is therefore offered as a discrete subject in Years 7-9.
-We also have a huge focus on ICT at Winchmore, and Computing forms part of our curriculum in Key Stage 3.
+The school believes that Drama develops a range of skills that are vital to student progress and therefore offered as a discrete subject in Years 7-9.
+We also have a huge focus on ICT at Winchmore, and Computer Science forms part of our curriculum in Years 7-9.